 If you have things like peanut butter or yogurt, those will need to be in travel-sized containers that are 3.4 ounces or less per item and will need to fit in a quart-sized bag.

-When you’re going through the X-ray machine, you will need to take the bag out of your carry-on before sending it through the machine.
+When you’re going through the X-ray machine, you must take the bag out of your carry-on before sending it through the machine.

 Liquids like formula, breast milk, juice, baby food, and liquid medications are exempt from the 3-1-1 liquid rule.